stevecoppens/RealTimeTutor/README.md

 # Gemini Multimodal Playground ✨

-A Python application for having voice and video conversations with Google's new Gemini 2.0 model.
-Features real-time voice and video input and audio responses.
+A Python application for having voice, video, and screen sharing conversations with Google's new Gemini 2.0 model.
+Features real-time voice, video, and screen sharing input with audio responses.
 Available in two versions: a full-stack web application and a standalone Python script.

 ## Full-Stack Version